juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Change the href of the link within the O-Saft product description

-1. By clicking the "eye"-button on the _O-Saft_ product in the _Search
-   Results_ you will learn that it's database ID is `9`.
+1. By searching for _O-Saft_ directly via the REST API with <http://localhost:3000/rest/product/search?q=o-saft> you will learn that it's database ID is `9`.
 2. Submit a `PUT` request to <http://localhost:3000/api/Products/9>
    with:
    * `{"description": "<a href=\"http://kimminich.de\"